 This page contains the latest numbers relating to Covid-19 at the University.
 It includes high level totals on positive cases provided by NHS Grampian; details of support being provided within our student body; and details of on-campus activities that have been taking place.

 This page is updated each Friday afternoon during term time, and unless otherwise identified will cover the preceding 7 days running from Friday to Thursday.

-Between 2nd April to Thursday 8th April, less than 5 new cases have been identified within the student population at the University.
+Between Friday 10th September to Thursday 16th September, 4 new cases have been identified within the student population at the University.
 (Please note, if the number of cases is less than 5 within the University e.g. in the staff community, this figure will not be detailed for GDPR reasons).

 We have also made 10 support calls to students isolating, regardless of their location.

 Over the past week there have been 2973 unique visits to our Libraries - The Sir Duncan Rice Library, Taylor Law Library and Medical Library.
 (This figure may include multiple visits by the same individual but excludes those only visiting the Hardback Café in the Sir Duncan Rice Library) 99 items have been issued using the Library Click and Collect loans service.

 More detailed information on Covid-19 cases can be found on the Public Health Scotland Website.
 Detailed breakdowns on cases by region are also available from the BBC or by visiting https://www.travellingtabby.com/scotland-coronavirus-tracker/